 I ran the first half of the race beautifully.
 I managed my effort well.
 I managed the heat.
 I was positive.
 My legs were strong and I never felt like I was pushing outside of an appropriate 100 mile effort.
 This resulted to me being in the lead from around mile 30 until mile 98 – very cool to be cheered into aid stations as the lead runner.

-Lessons for others – share your pro-tips on the race to help the next runner
+Lessons for others – share your pro-tips on the Cascade Crest 100 to help the next runner

 - Manage the heat.
 It wasn’t even that hot and relative to other races (Western States, Pine to Palm, etc) it isn’t a super hot race.
 However, it was in the 80s and making efforts during the day to keep the core temperature down is important.